-There are currently three English-language classes taught weekly in the Islamic intellectual tradition.
+There are currently several English-language classes taught weekly in the Islamic intellectual tradition.
 Prospective students should email classes AT asublimeway DOT com to enquire about joining them.
 They’ll then get a WhatsApp group invitation, and a number to send their full names to, and how they came across the class.
 The group will be how class times and details are sent out.

 Generally speaking, they’re usually in person – but at present, they will be done via Zoom or some other online application – more information will be given in the WhatsApp group.